 I got to our room around noon and as soon as I got there a huge load of anxiety hit me straight to the pit of the stomach.
 The reason was due to how small the room was and my anxiety which I get when appearing in small or limited spaces.
 I say more about the events prior to this day in the post My birth story.

-Soon after my arrival, the boys were moved to our room still on the special care unit.
+Soon after my arrival, the boys were moved to our room still in the special care unit.
 It was my first time alone with them.
 Yaw was at work at the time and was supposed to arrive in the evening.
 Of course, he got two weeks parental leave but we decided it would make more sense to save these two weeks for the time the boys and I got back home because at the hospital I had professional help during the day.
 I knew I would need him much more when we got back home.

-I remember looking at the boys lying in their cots and sensing huge range of mixed feelings.
+I remember looking at the boys lying in their cots and sensing a huge range of mixed feelings.
 Don’t get me wrong, I was happy to have them, I was happy they were healthy, but somehow they felt like cute little strangers to me.
 I was astonished by these feelings and I cannot describe how ashamed I was because of that.
 What kind of mother am I?

-First couple of days in the hospital I tried to get used to the situation.
+The first couple of days in the hospital I tried to get used to the situation.
 I spent a lot of time learning how to change nappies, practicing breastfeeding and expressing.
 That was basically all I did apart from eating and using the bathroom.

 Everything was so new for me.
 Everything changed so fast and I felt like I did not have time to process what had happened.
 From one day to another I had two babies who totally depended on me.
 And they were supposed to stay with me forever.
 How could you process this from one day to the next?
 It is a massive life change and if you don’t go though it in the comfort of your own environment, it is very easy to start to experience feelings of sadness, confusion, or depression.